MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/upgrade-to-different-plan.md

 7. When you're finished, select **Accept agreement & place order**.

 When you finish checkout, it might take a few minutes to finalize the upgrade.
 You can start using your new subscription right away.
-Choose **Check upgrade status** to check the progress of the upgrade.
+Select **Check upgrade status** to check the progress of the upgrade.
 You'll be notified when the upgrade is complete.
 The notification is displayed on the **Products & services** page, next to your new subscription.

 ## The Upgrade tab is empty